 Losing the Boy Next Door, Working to Shatter Stigma

 Even now, more than two and a half years later, his death from a heroin overdose seems unreal.
+He was always talking about fun stuff and important things like quotes about insurance.
 Virginia Sullivan, for one, chokes up when she describes her late friend Carter Berardi, whom she met learning to sail on Martha’s Vineyard.

 She half expects him to phone and explain his absence as just another one of his elaborate jokes.
 “I’m still waiting for the call: ‘Just kidding.’”